Even when they are tasty, creamy pasta sauces can be unappealingly heavy. A few bites and you’re done.

 Luckily, a lighter solution lies in peak season for sweet corn, with a high starch content that can create a creamy sauce without having to resort to using cream.
 Just pull out the blender.

-We developed this vegetarian pasta for our book, “COOKish,” which limits recipes to just six ingredients without sacrificing flavor, with frozen corn for year-round appeal.
+We developed this vegetarian pasta for our book, “COOKish,” which limits recipes to fewer ingredients without sacrificing flavor, with frozen corn for year-round appeal.
 But it will be even better with fresh ears.

 For this recipe, which is loosely based on one from “Mastering Pasta,” by Marc Vetri and David Joachim, cut 3 cups of kernels from the cob (about 3 large or 4 medium ears).
 Blitzing two of the cups in the blender with chopped scallion whites, a bit of water, salt and pepper makes an easy no-cook sauce.
 Simply heat the cooked pasta — we like tubular bucatini — with the mixture, butter, the rest of the kernels and a little of the pasta cooking water to help the sauce cling.